Lisbon Cathedral

 From the outside, the cathedral is protected by thick walls framed by two bell towers, which give it an appearance more typical of a medieval fortress than of a church.
 The façade still retains its 12th-century Romanesque style and its centerpiece is a central rose window.

-Once inside, we'll find a temple that, in the midst of its austere character, has some decorative elements such as the fountain in which Saint Anthony of Padua was baptized, some 14th-century sarcophagi, and a striking 14th-century Gothic chapel.
+Once inside, we'll find a temple that, amid its austere character, has some decorative elements such as the fountain in which Saint Anthony of Padua was baptized, some 14th-century sarcophagi, and a striking 14th-century Gothic chapel.

 Throughout its history, the Lisbon Cathedral has become one of the most important examples of Portuguese fortification, surviving in an exemplary manner and standing tall after being hit with different natural disasters, after which it had to be renovated on several occasions.